They Might Be Giants: Beyond Elektra and move to Restless Records (1999–2003)

 Contributing the single "Boss of Me" as the theme song to the hit television series Malcolm in the Middle, as well as to the show's compilation CD, brought a new audience to the band.
-Not only did the band contribute the theme, songs from all of the Giants' previous albums were used on the show: for example, the infamous punching-the-kid-in-the-wheelchair scene from the first episode was done to the strains of "Pencil Rain" from Lincoln.
+Not only did the band contribute the theme, but songs from all of the Giants' previous albums were used on the show: for example, the infamous punching-the-kid-in-the-wheelchair scene from the first episode was done to the strains of "Pencil Rain" from Lincoln.
 Another song to feature in the series was "Spiraling Shape".
-"Boss of Me" became the band's second top-40 hit in the UK which they performed on long-running UK television programme Top of the Pops, and in 2002, won the duo a Grammy Award.
+"Boss of Me" became the band's second top-40 hit in the UK which they performed on long-running UK television programme Top of the Pops and, in 2002, won the duo a Grammy Award.

 On September 11, 2001, they released the album Mink Car on Restless Records.
 It was their first full album release of new studio material since 1996 and their first since parting ways with Elektra.
 The making of that album, including a record signing event at a Manhattan Tower Records, was included in a documentary directed by A. J. Schnack titled Gigantic (A Tale of Two Johns).
 The film was released on DVD in 2003.

 In 2002, they released No!, their first album "for the entire family".
 Using the enhanced CD format, it included an interactive animation for most of the songs.
 They followed it up in 2003 with their first book, an illustrated children's book with an included EP, Bed, Bed, Bed.